-COURT PROCEDURES: In State Court, arraignments and pleas are scheduled every Friday morning at 10:00 a.m.
+COURT PROCEDURES: In State Court, arraignments and pleas are scheduled every Friday morning at 9:00 a.m.
 Non-jury trials begin every Friday at 8:00 a.m. with additional non-jury days scheduled at least one day per month at 9:00 a.m.
 Specially set trials may also be scheduled.
-Cases of defendants incarcerated in the Bibb County Law Enforcement Center (LEC) are scheduled Tuesday mornings at 7:00 a.m. in the courtroom located in the Bibb LEC.
+Cases of defendants incarcerated in the Bibb County Law Enforcement Center (LEC) are scheduled Tuesday mornings at 8:00 a.m. in the courtroom located in the Bibb LEC.
 Jury trials are held on designated weeks throughout the year.

 PAYABLE TICKETS: By order of the Courts, there are a number of citations which do not require a court appearance by the defendant if the citation is uncontested.
 In State Court, the Court has approved a schedule of fines that are payable offenses if uncontested.
-Examples of payable citations are traffic violations other than Driving Under the Influence (DUI), Suspended License, Fleeing and Eluding and Leaving the Scene of an Accident.
+Examples of payable citations are traffic violations other more serious violations such as Driving Under the Influence (DUI), Suspended License, Fleeing and Eluding, and Leaving the Scene of an Accident.
 Many hunting and fishing violations and most county ordinance violations also do not require an appearance in court.
 To find out if a court appearance may be unnecessary, call the office at 478-621-6572.

 - Not all citations require a court appearance.

-- In State Court if your citation is payable, the court date on the ticket is the day that the fine is due.
+- If your citation is payable, the court date on the ticket is the day that the fine is due.

 - If you receive more than one citation on the same date and time, both have to be paid at the same time.